 Click on the images below to find out more about what these pictograms mean.

-In the pre-CLP regime there were fifteen danger classes; CLP comprises some twenty-nine hazard classes divided into three areas: physical, health and environmental hazards.
-Unlike previous system, CLP's hazard classes are sub-divided into categories with different criteria for classification.
+In the pre-CLP regime, there were fifteen danger classes; CLP comprises some twenty-nine hazard classes divided into three areas: physical, health and environmental hazards.
+Unlike previous systems, CLP's hazard classes are sub-divided into categories with different criteria for classification.

 For the physical hazards, CLP sees a move from five to sixteen hazard classes, introducing new hazard classes such as ‘corrosive to metals’.
 In doing so, it brings the classification for supply in line with the requirements for the transport of dangerous goods.